Sylvester107/pretty_good_evaluator/README.md

 - Python 3.10+
 - A Gemini API key
 - A Twilio account and phone number (if you want to place or receive live calls)
+- FFmpeg binaries installed and available on your PATH for audio encoding
 - Optional: ngrok account token for public tunneling

 ## Installation